xiphonics/picoTracker/usermanual/content/pages/scales.md

 ---

-The following scales are available:
+The following scales are available and can be selected from the Scale menu in the Project screen:

 * None (Chromatic)
 * Acoustic